From the Field

 BACK TO QUESTIONS

-The ongoing conflict in Sudan has devastating effects on its people, with OCHA reporting that every other person in Sudan requires humanitarian aid.
+The ongoing conflict in Sudan has had devastating effects on its people, with the U.N.’s Office for the Coordination of Humanitarian Affairs (OCHA) reporting that 1 in 2 people in Sudan requires humanitarian aid.
 Millions of people have been displaced and face immense uncertainty.
 Even before the conflict, many people faced hunger daily as a result of climate shocks, rising food prices, and political unrest.

 The ongoing conflict has intensified pre-existing challenges, including: